NFJJunior/Minesweeper/README.md

 # Minesweeper
-Small minesweeper game written in rust for a university project I used the druid library for the GUI.
+Small minesweeper game written in rust for a university project.

+I used the druid library for the GUI.

 #### [Video Presentation](https://www.youtube.com/watch?v=tQ-rDOXaVDM)